Shiny White Suburban

 “Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

 The white lady went home that night and showed her daughter how to throw a right hook, which she learned from two years of Billy Blank’s Tae Bo.
 She held up a cushion from the couch and her daughter balked - she did not want to hurt anyone, ever.
-‘C’mon!” the white woman hollered from behind the cushion.
+‘C’mon!” the woman hollered from behind the cushion.
 “Smash it!”

 Her daughter said no. She would not.